Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Alzheimer’s Disease

-Walnut is higher in vitamin B6 (pyridoxine), essential for many enzyme reactions in our organism, including the processing of proteins, carbs, and fats formation of red blood cells and neurotransmitters, which ensures transmission of impulses in the nervous system.
+Walnuts are higher in vitamin B6 (pyridoxine), which is essential for many enzyme reactions in our organism.
+These include the processing of proteins, carbs, and fats, the formation of red blood cells, and neurotransmitters, which ensure the transmission of impulses in the nervous system.
 Adequate intake of vitamin B6 may prevent and treat anemia and symptoms of PMS, reduce Alzheimer’s disease risk, and support brain function.
 It also helps improve our mood.

-On the other hand, pecan is higher in vitamin B1 (thiamin), which plays a significant role in energy metabolism, also involved in transforming proteins, carbs, and fats.
-Besides the health benefits of vitamin B6 shown above, vitamin B1 also prevents or delays cataracts and contributes to proper digestion by secretion of hydrochloric acid.
-As a powerful antioxidant, thiamin has anti-aging properties (4).
+On the other hand, pecans are higher in vitamin B1 (thiamin), which plays a significant role in energy metabolism and is also involved in transforming proteins, carbohydrates, and fats.
+Besides the health benefits of vitamin B6 shown above, vitamin B1 also prevents or delays cataracts and contributes to proper digestion by secreting hydrochloric acid.
+As a powerful antioxidant, thiamin has anti-aging properties (8).

 Diabetes

-According to one study (5), consuming a serving of pecans per day can enhance blood insulin, insulin resistance, and beta-cell activity in at-risk persons.
+According to one study (10), consuming a serving of pecans daily can enhance blood insulin, insulin resistance, and beta-cell activity in at-risk persons.

-Furthermore, because pecans have a low glycemic index, they do not induce blood sugar spikes, even in diabetics.
+Furthermore, pecans have a low glycemic index, so they do not induce blood sugar spikes, even in diabetics.

 You can find more info about pecan and diabetes on this link.